-- Optimistic: the transaction mode that specifies concurrency control A11.1-1 [PersistenceManagerFactory.setOptimistic(boolean flag) sets the value of the Optimistic property (the transaction mode that specifies concurrency control)] A11.1-2 [PersistenceManagerFactory.getOptimistic() returns the value of the Optimistic property] - RetainValues: the transaction mode that specifies the treatment of persistent instances after commit - A11.1-3 [PersistenceManagerFactory.setRetainValues(boolean flag) sets the value of the RetainValues property (the transaction mode that specifies the treatment of persistent instances after commit)] - A11.1-4 [PersistenceManagerFactory.getRetainValues() returns the value of the RetainValues property] - RestoreValues: the transaction mode that specifies the treatment of persistent instances after rollback - A11.1-28 [PersistenceManagerFactory.setRestoreValues(boolean flag) sets the value of the RestoreValues property (the transaction mode that specifies the treatment of persistent instances after rollback)]
+- Optimistic: the transaction mode that specifies concurrency control A11.1-1 [PersistenceManagerFactory.setOptimistic(boolean flag) sets the value of the Optimistic property (the transaction mode that specifies concurrency control)] A11.1-2 [PersistenceManagerFactory.getOptimistic() returns the value of the Optimistic property] - RetainValues: the transaction mode that specifies the treatment of persistent instances after commit

+A11.1-3 [PersistenceManagerFactory.setRetainValues(boolean flag) sets the value of the RetainValues property (the transaction mode that specifies the treatment of persistent instances after commit)]

-A11.1-29 [PersistenceManagerFactory.getRestoreValues() returns the value of the RestoreValues property]
+A11.1-4 [PersistenceManagerFactory.getRetainValues() returns the value of the RetainValues property]

-- IgnoreCache: the query mode that specifies whether cached instances are considered when evaluating the filter expression - A11.1-5 [PersistenceManagerFactory.setIgnoreCache(boolean flag) sets the value of the IgnoreCache property (the query mode that specifies whether cached instances are considered when evaluating the filter expression)] - A11.1-6 [PersistenceManagerFactory.getIgnoreCache() returns the value of the IgnoreCache property] - NontransactionalRead: the PersistenceManager mode that allows instances to be read outside a transaction - A11.1-7 [PersistenceManagerFactory.setNontransactionalRead(boolean flag) sets the value of the NontransactionalRead property (the PersistenceManager mode that allows instances to be read outside a transaction)] - A11.1-8 [PersistenceManagerFactory.getNontransactionalRead()returns the value of the NontransactionalRead property] - NontransactionalWrite: the PersistenceManager mode that allows instances to be written outside a transaction - A11.1-9 [PersistenceManagerFactory.setNontransactionalWrite(boolean flag) sets the value of the NontransactionalWrite property (the PersistenceManager mode that allows instances to be written outside a transaction)] - A11.1-10 [PersistenceManagerFactory.getNontransactionalWrite() returns the value of the NontransactionalWrite property] - Multithreaded: the PersistenceManager mode that indicates that the application will invoke methods or access fields of managed instances from multiple threads. - A11.1-11 [PersistenceManagerFactory.setMultithreaded(boolean flag) sets the value of the Multithreaded flag that indicates that the application will invoke methods or access fields of managed instances from multiple threads.] - A11.1-12 [PersistenceManagerFactory.getMultithreaded() gets the value of the Multithreaded flag - DetachAllOnCommit: the PersistenceManager mode that indicates that instances will be detached when the transaction commits.
+- RestoreValues: the transaction mode that specifies the treatment of persistent instances after rollback - A11.1-28 [PersistenceManagerFactory.setRestoreValues(boolean flag) sets the value of the RestoreValues property (the transaction mode that specifies the treatment of persistent instances after rollback)] - A11.1-29 [PersistenceManagerFactory.getRestoreValues() returns the value of the RestoreValues property] - IgnoreCache: the query mode that specifies whether cached instances are considered when evaluating the filter expression - A11.1-5 [PersistenceManagerFactory.setIgnoreCache(boolean flag) sets the value of the IgnoreCache property (the query mode that specifies whether cached instances are considered when evaluating the filter expression)] - A11.1-6 [PersistenceManagerFactory.getIgnoreCache() returns the value of the IgnoreCache property] - NontransactionalRead: the PersistenceManager mode that allows instances to be read outside a transaction - A11.1-7 [PersistenceManagerFactory.setNontransactionalRead(boolean flag) sets the value of the NontransactionalRead property (the PersistenceManager mode that allows instances to be read outside a transaction)] - A11.1-8 [PersistenceManagerFactory.getNontransactionalRead()returns the value of the NontransactionalRead property] - NontransactionalWrite: the PersistenceManager mode that allows instances to be written outside a transaction - A11.1-9 [PersistenceManagerFactory.setNontransactionalWrite(boolean flag) sets the value of the NontransactionalWrite property (the PersistenceManager mode that allows instances to be written outside a transaction)] - A11.1-10 [PersistenceManagerFactory.getNontransactionalWrite() returns the value of the NontransactionalWrite property] - Multithreaded: the PersistenceManager mode that indicates that the application will invoke methods or access fields of managed instances from multiple threads. - A11.1-11 [PersistenceManagerFactory.setMultithreaded(boolean flag) sets the value of the Multithreaded flag that indicates that the application will invoke methods or access fields of managed instances from multiple threads.] - A11.1-12 [PersistenceManagerFactory.getMultithreaded() gets the value of the Multithreaded flag] - DetachAllOnCommit: the PersistenceManager mode that indicates that instances will be detached when the transaction commits. - CopyOnAttach: the PersistenceManager mode that indicates that detached instances will be copied and not transitioned during makePersistent.
+The default is true due to backward compatibility.